2010 Atlantic hurricane season: Storm names

 The following list of names was used for named storms that formed in the North Atlantic during 2010.
-The names not retired from this list were used again in the 2016 season.
 This was the same list used in the 2004 season with the exceptions of Colin, Fiona, Igor, and Julia, which replaced Charley, Frances, Ivan, and Jeanne, respectively.
-The names Colin, Fiona, Igor, Julia, Paula, Richard, Shary, and Tomas were used for the first time this year (and only, in the cases of Igor and Tomas).
+Storms were named Colin, Fiona, Igor, Julia, Paula, Richard, Shary, and Tomas for the first (and in the cases of Igor and Tomas, only) time this year.

 Retirement

-On March 16, 2011, at the 33rd Session of the RA IV hurricane committee, the World Meteorological Organization retired the names Igor and Tomas from its rotating name lists due to the number of deaths and damage they caused, and they will not be used again for another Atlantic hurricane.
-They were replaced with Ian and Tobias, respectively, for the 2016 Atlantic hurricane season.
+On March 16, 2011, at the 33rd Session of the RA IV hurricane committee, the World Meteorological Organization retired the names Igor and Tomas from its rotating Atlantic hurricane name lists due to the number of deaths and damage they caused, and they will not be used again for another Atlantic hurricane.
+They were replaced with Ian and Tobias, respectively, for the 2016 season.

 Season effects

-This is a table of the storms that formed in the 2010 Atlantic hurricane season.
-This table includes each storm's name, duration, peak intensity, areas affected, damages, and death totals.
-Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but are still storm-related.
-Damage and deaths include totals while the storm was extratropical, a wave or a low.
-All of the damage figures are in 2010 USD (the listed damage figure is in millions).
+This is a table of all of the storms that formed in the 2010 Atlantic hurricane season.
+It includes their name, duration, peak classification and intensities, areas affected, damage, and death totals.
+Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
+Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 2010 USD.